-When borrowing a loan in the U.S., you should be considering the following: interest rate terms (ie: fixed or variable), fees, repayment incentives for the borrower, total cost, deferment and forbearance options, repayment timelines and flexibility.
+When borrowing a loan in the U.S., you should consider the following: interest rate terms (ie: fixed or variable), fees, repayment incentives for the borrower, total cost, deferment and forbearance options, repayment timelines and flexibility.

 Please note that many of these loans have annual and lifetime limits.
 Even when using multiple loans, you may still be left with a gap.

 Here is a quick estimate of what a loan might look like in repayment:

 |Amount borrowed (loan principal)||Approximate Interest Accrual During One Year of Enrollment (9 months)||2.5% Origination Fee||Total Loan Balance At Beginning of Repayment||Estimated Monthly Payment with 15 Year Repayment Period*|